Do you suffer from kidney stones and are looking for a urologist to help you with effective treatment in Barcelona?

 If you are suffering from acute, sudden pain in the kidneys, on the right or left side, do not wait to make an appointment with our urologist specialising in urinary tract diseases in Barcelona.

-Renal colic is a severe, sharp pain in the lumbar and abdominal area, most often felt on one side only.
+Renal colic is severe, sharp pain in the lumbar and abdominal area, most often felt on one side only.
 Renal colic is caused by the obstruction of urine flow from the kidney to the bladder.
 Kidney stones are the most frequent cause of obstruction.

 Kidney stones: symptoms